SwapnilK3/weather-api/README.md

 - Stores data in a structured database
 - Provides a RESTful API to access the data
 - Supports filtering by region, parameter, year, month, etc.
+- Modern UI for data visualization and interaction
+- Pagination with 100 records per page

 ## Project Structure